 - Make sure that the framework fits your problem, the purpose, significance, and design

 If you need assistance choosing your theoretical framework, contact us today.
-We’re always happy to speak with you and match you with one of our coaches for a one-hour consultation session to discuss your project and framework options.
+We’re always happy to speak with you to discuss your project and how we can help.